-Grasp is a game where your visual perception is challenged.
+Grasp is a 2D visual puzzle game where your visual perception is challenged.
 Start a journey through vast lands in search for The Lost Shapes.
 Find the shapes by combining elements of the environment in interesting and smart ways!
 Your perception may change.
 Not always what you see is what you had seen before.

 In between playtesting and collecting feedback of the level already implemented, I take another look into the colours to try and achieve a more pleasant and interesting atmosphere.

 While participating in the biggest local game jam last weekend (SPJAM) with many amazing and awesome people, I took the opportunity to do a few playtest sessions of the first level implemented with the game developers around.

 For you to have an idea of how important are the outlines of the environment and how much they can influence (for good or bad) your perception during puzzle solving, here's a small iteration I did after quietly observing (one of the hardest and most important things to do, seriously) the playtesters:

 The details highlighted by the red circles were inducing the playtesters to think they were placing an object on the correct position, when in the end, that was incorrect.
 Yeah, smooth!
 Perception is key (but balanced details and great puzzle design are obviously necessary, so that's why I'm fixing that lol).
 I might have also made some silhouette darker.
 Can you see it...?

 After the playtests and feedback collected, I took another look into the colours to try and achieve a more pleasant and interesting atmosphere:

 I made the game a lot more vibrant!
 I aim to achieve a more fun and interesting look.